 From our home in the Bottom Left of the Mitten to yours ~ Party On & Happy Holidays!

 This week for Mitten Movie Night I’m shaking things up a bit!
 No beer pairing.
 Instead I am sharing a quick appetizer that can be made for all the fun parties and tailgates that are going on for Fall.
-Just a few ingredients and you’ve got a creamy, cheesy, hammy Cheese Ball that you can serve with chips or crackers.
+Just a few ingredients and you’ve got a creamy, cheesy, hammy cheese ball recipe that you can serve with chips or crackers.
 Party perfection!

 Usually Friday night is the night hubby and I relax.
 Watch a movie, grab a good beer after eating a great dinner.
 But tonight is different because I have another date…with my 10 year old!
 We are heading to see author Johnathan Rand at the local Middle School.
 On a trip 3 years ago to Mackinac Island we found his Michigan Chillers books so we purchased a few.
 Since then Big A’s collection has grown quite extensively to include most of the American Chillers as well.
 Here he is a few years ago for ‘Dress Like A Book Character Day’ in honor of Kentucky Komodo Dragons.